vovw/vjepa2_pca/README.md

 This repository provides tools to:
 - Visualize 2D and 3D PCA of VJepa features.
-- Compare VJepa PCA with DINOv2 PCA.
+- Compare vjepa2 PCA with DINOv2 PCA.
 - Analyze the effect of masking on VJepa features.

 ## Installation